Aditip904/Power_BI_Dashboard_Project/README.md

 Step 8: Visual filters (Slicers) were added for four fields named "2012", "2013", "2014" & "2015".

 Step 9: Two card visuals were added to the canvas, one representing sum of profit in thousands & other representing the loss in the products.
 Using Bar Chart filter from the visuals.
+Using visual level filter from the filters pane, basic filtering was used & null values were unselected for consideration into average calculation.

+Step 10.
+A bar chart was also added to the report design area representing the number of Top Customers .
+While creating this visual, field named "Gender" was also added to the Legends bucket.

+• Step 11: Ratings Visual was used to represent different ratings mentioned below.

+(a) Baggage Handling

+(b) Check-in Services

+(c) Cleanliness